 Some school districts have begun implementing a mentoring program for new teachers.
 Studies have shown that new teachers with mentors are more successful and will continue to teach after the first year.

 If your school does not have a mentoring program, you should look for one on your own.
 Usually finding someone within your department will be the most helpful.
 If you can talk about your concerns with someone who understands what you are going through, you will have a better chance at being successful.

 Establish Positive Relationships With Students

 If you can establish a positive relationship with your students, they will respond better to your teaching.
-It is important that you respect your students in the classroom.
+It’s important that you respect your students in the classroom.

-Finally, in order to make it as a teacher, you need to make time to have fun with your students.
+Last but certainly not least, in order to make it as a teacher you need to make time to have fun with your students.
 When you plan an engaging interesting lesson plan, you will have the chance to have fun.

-You can also offer behavior rewards or rewards if the class average is above a certain percentage on a test or assignment.
+For example you can offer rewards for good behavior or rewards if the class average is above a certain percentage on a test or assignment.
 You are the one who determines how much fun you have in your classroom.

 - Tips for the Beginning Teacher: This lists several tips that will help you as you begin teaching in your first classroom.

 - Survival Guide for New Teachers: This is an extensive guide to navigating your first year as a teacher.

 - Classroom Organizing Tips: These tips will help you set up an organized classroom.